-AEM Forms document security allows you to create, store, and apply predefined security settings to your documents.
+AEM Forms document security lets you create, store, and apply predefined security settings to your documents.
 It ensures that only authorized users can use the documents.
 You can protect documents by using policies.
 A policy is a collection of information that includes security settings and a list of authorized users.
 You can apply a policy to one or more documents and authorizes users who are added in AEM Forms JEE user management.

-Document security stores policies and data related to protected documents including user data in a database, such as My Sql, Oracle, MS SQL Server, and IBM DB2.
+Document security stores policies and data related to protected documents including user data in a database, such as My Sql, Oracle, MS® SQL Server, and IBM® DB2®.
 In addition, the data for authorized users in a policy in store in user management.
 For information about data stored in user management, see Forms User Management: Handling user data.

 The following table maps how document security organizes data in database tables.